romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 I write one test for one feature, one by one, and this helps me a lot when writing backends and libraries.

-For this tutorial I'm listing whole test suite for endpoint only to keep the tutorial a bit more compact.
+For this tutorial, I'm listing the whole test suite for endpoint only to keep the tutorial a bit more compact.

-Here are all tests for `GET /articles` endpoint:
+Here are all tests for the `GET /articles` endpoint:

 ```ts
 // src/app/article/article.controller.test